Jesse Stone: Stone Cold

 Stone Cold is a 2005 American made-for-television crime drama film directed by Robert Harmon and starring Tom Selleck, Jane Adams and Reg Rogers.
 Based on the 2003 novel Stone Cold by Robert B. Parker, the film is about the police chief of a small New England town who investigates a series of murders that occur with the same modus operandi.
 Filmed on location in Nova Scotia, the story is set in the fictitious town of Paradise, Massachusetts.

 Stone Cold is the first in a series of nine television films based on Parker's Jesse Stone novels.
 The film first aired on the CBS television network February 20, 2005.
-Even though it was broadcast first in the series of films, it actually takes place after the second film of the series, Jesse Stone: Night Passage, which aired a year after this.
+Although it was broadcast first in the series of films, the events take place after those in the second film, Jesse Stone: Night Passage, which aired a year after this.

 Plot

-Jesse Stone (Tom Selleck) is the police chief of Paradise, Massachusetts, a small coastal town north of Boston.
-A former homicide detective in Los Angeles, Jesse was fired from the LAPD because of a drinking problem that began following his divorce.
-He was hired for the Paradise position by the corrupt president of the town council who thought he would be easy to control.
-After five years, Jesse is still in contact with his ex-wife Jenn, who calls him regularly.
-He also has a relationship with a beautiful lawyer named Abby Taylor (Polly Shannon), who sits on the town council.
-Although their relationship is mainly physical, they have a genuine affection and concern for each other.
+Jesse Stone (Tom Selleck) is the police chief of Paradise, Massachusetts - a coastal town north of Boston.
+A former homicide detective in Los Angeles, Jesse was fired from the LAPD because of a drinking problem.
+He was hired for the Paradise position by the president of the town council.